ADGEfficiency/programming-resources/programming.md

 Infinite data storage allows immutable variables
 - this is how git works!
 - no state, can generate state from history

-Notice how well those three align with the three big concerns of architecture: function, separation of components, and data management.

-## Working as a programmer

-Half of programmers have less than 5 years experience

-Healthy dev teams = in control of their development environments

-Control over computers, tools, databases etc

-Devs should be able to do anything to their development machines

-Must be safe for research - stuff that would be dangerous in production environment

 ## Further reading